ntiss/sonar-apigee-plugin/README.md

  * Restart the server

 Finally :
- * Activate all rules in the sonar way profile.
+ * Activate all rules in the sonar way profile or make the "Sonar way Apigee" quality profile as default.

 ### Build